 The popular automatic, self-cleaning Litter-Robot, developed by engineer and cat parent Brad Baxter more than 20 years ago, has evolved significantly over the past two decades.
 What we already loved about the WiFi-enabled Litter-Robot 3 Connect has been improved upon even further with the company’s newest iteration, the Litter-Robot 4.
 You’ll still find all the core features, like Litter-Robot’s patented sifting system, odor management, multi-cat design, and cat safety features, but they are enhanced with the latest technology.
 For example, the newest model uses laser and weight sensor technology to provide real-time litter and waste drawer levels and analyzes four safety zones to make sure your cat is always safe.
 Other new features include a WhisperQuiet cleaning cycle, an enlarged waste drawer, a wider opening for cats to climb into, and an optional system to neutralize litter box odors.
-You and your cat will just need to wait patiently until the Litter-Robot 4 starts shipping in July 2022.

 - WiFi-enabled, automatic, self-cleaning litter box features advanced sensor and litter-sifting technology

 - Optional step for ease of entry

 - Appropriate for cats of all sizes and suitable for up to 4 cats

 - Included fence helps minimize litter tracking

 - Works well with almost any clumping or scoopable litter

 - Real-time tracking of waste drawer and litter levels through the Whisker app

 - 90-day in-home trial